dustinpfister/blog_posts/_posts/python-standard-library-sys.md

 ## 3 - Conclusion

 The main feature for me so far with the sys library is to have a way to get to arguments that might have been given.
-This is an impoarnt step in being ablle to start to make real projects with python as it is something that I make use of in other languages such as javaScript and bash.
+This is an important step in being ablle to start to make real projects with python as it is something that I make use of in other languages such as javaScript and bash.